piotrpolak/pepiscms/README.md

 ## Generating a CRUD module

-CRUD stands for Create Read Update and Delete.
-PepisCMS aims to ease creating typical CRUD modules for managing data saved in a database dable.
+CRUD stands for *Create Read Update and Delete*.
+PepisCMS aims to ease creating typical CRUD modules for managing data saved in a database table.

+To generate a CRUD module for a given database table:

 1. Execute SQL DDL against the database.
-You can use a bundled [SQL console](#sql-console) module.
+You can use the bundled [SQL console module](#sql-console).
-2. Make sure [development tools](#development-tools) module is installed.
+2. Make sure [development tools module](#development-tools) is installed.
 2. Navigate to `Start > Utilities > Development tools > Build a new module`.
 3. Provide mandatory `database table name` and optional module details: